wpfadenhauer/Remember-Your-Roots/README.md

 2. countyoutlines.shp (& associated files)
     * This is a shapefile with the outlines of all CONUS counties.
     * Note that Louisiana has an outline here but that USDA PLANTS does not contain county-level data for Louisiana, so it is excluded from our analyses.
-3. (Rasters from OrgRasts folder)
+3. Everything from OrgRasts folder
-    * These are all raw rasters downloaded from the various sources cited in the manuscript.
+    * These folders include all raw rasters downloaded from the various sources cited in the manuscript.
-4. PlCoMerge.csv (created and subsequently used in CodeForPub.R file)
+    * For some rasters, I ran zonal statistics in QGIS instead of R. For these variables, there is a histogram csv in the same folder as the parent raster.
+    * This folder also includes a CSV with growth habits from the USDA PLANTS database that was appened to the SinglePlants.csv (see immediately below).
-5. SinglePlants.csv (created and subsequently used in CodeForPub.R file)
+5. SinglePlants.csv (created in Redoplants.R file and subsequently used in CodeForPub.R file)
-    * This compiled a single value for all the variables across all the counties each species was found within.
+    * This file has a single value for all the variables for each plant species.
+    * These values were calcualted from the native area inhabitated by each species in the lower 48 United States.
     * So one row per species, with all the biogeographic variables associated with that species also included in the same row.
+    * It also includes the nativity status and growth habit for each plant species.

 <br/><br/>
 __R Code Files:__